South Fayette Township, Pennsylvania: Geography

-Neighboring Communities
+Neighboring communities

 South Fayette Township has seven borders, including the borough of Bridgeville and Upper St. Clair Township to the east, Cecil Township (Washington County) to the south and west, North Fayette Township and the boroughs of McDonald and Oakdale to the northwest, and Collier Township to the northeast.

-Commercial Districts
+Commercial districts

 Most of South Fayette's commercial business is concentrated along Washington Pike, a state-owned road.
 A commercial development of about 1000000 sqft is under way called Newbury Market.
 Plans include a Topgolf entertainment center, restaurants, office buildings and other business.
 The Gateway Shops has opened at the Newbury entrance.

 The Original Farmers Market, Pittsburgh's oldest farmers market is located on Route 50 in South Fayette Township and is open from May to November.

 The Route 22 to I-79 span of the Southern Beltway is currently under construction.
 The new span of the turnpike will run through the southwestern part of the township, providing direct access to Pittsburgh International Airport.
 It is expected that the construction of this new span will spur residential and commercial development along its path.

 Communities within South Fayette

 Newer neighborhoods within South Fayette include Sterling Ridge, The Berkshires, Newbury, Forest Ridge, Hunting Ridge, Hickory Heights, Pinnacle Point, Springhouse, Willowbrook, and Estates of Lion Ridge.
-Historic neighborhoods include Morgan, Morgan Hill, Cuddy, National Hill, Treveskyn, Boyce, Sturgeon and Gladden, among others.
+Historic neighborhoods include Morgan, Morgan Hill, Cuddy, National Hill, Treveskyn, Boyce, Sturgeon, Gladden, and Noblestown, among others.